DhananjayKhodaskar/todo_api_with_JWT_auth/README.md

 ## Introduction

-* This is RESTful API that Implemented using a Node.js and Express to manage tasks in a Todo App.
-* Users is able to register, log in, and receive a JWT upon successful authentication.
-* Implemented authorization to ensure that only authenticated users can perform CRUD operations on their own tasks.
-* Users is able to create, read, update, and delete tasks using appropriate HTTP methods (POST, GET, PUT, DELETE).
-* Implemented JWT authentication using jsonwebtoken.
+ Hey there, welcome to the documentation for our Todo App API!
+This API is built using Node.js and Express to help you manage your tasks.
+You can register and log in to the system, and when you log in successfully, you'll receive a JSON Web Token (JWT) so that you can perform CRUD operations on your own tasks.

-* Used MongoDB as the database to store task information, including task names, descriptions, and statuses (e.g., completed,pending)
+You can use HTTP methods such as POST, GET, PUT, and DELETE to create, read, update, and delete tasks respectively.
+To ensure that everything is secure, we've implemented JWT authentication using the jsonwebtoken package.
+We're using MongoDB to store your task information, including task names, descriptions, and statuses such as completed or pending.

+This documentation is here to help you get started with using the API.
+I've provided information on the API endpoints, authentication process, error handling, and any additional features that I've implemented.
+I've even put together a collection of Postman or equivalent API requests so that you can see how everything works in action.
+And don't worry, I've made sure to include clear documentation on how to run the API locally!
 ## Tech Stack

 **Framework:** Nodejs